mui/material-ui/docs/data/base/getting-started/overview/overview.md

 With MUI Base, you can rapidly build on top of our foundational components using any styling solution you choose—no need to override any default style engines or settings.

+> **Note:** _as of Q2 2022, Base is currently still in alpha._
+>
+> We're adding new components regularly, and you're welcome to contribute!
+>
+> Look for the [`package: base` label](https://github.com/mui/material-ui/labels/package%3A%20base) on open [issues](https://github.com/mui/material-ui/issues) and [pull requests](https://github.com/mui/material-ui/pulls) in the `@mui/material-ui` repository on GitHub to see what other community members are working on, and feel free to submit your own.

 ## Advantages of MUI Base

 - **Ship faster:** MUI Base gives you the foundational building blocks you need to assemble a sleek and sophisticated user interface in a fraction of the time that it would take to do it all from scratch.